 My journey into shamanism began more than forty years ago.
 In the ensuing years I have had several beloved teachers.
 They represent the wide range of types of shamans, the good and the bad, and those that seemed beyond either category.
 Yet each spent precious time teaching me, and I hold them dear.

-I am profoundly indebted to many teachers, especially Susan Grimaldi, and the late Dr. Bernardo Peixoto (Ipu), an Amazonian shaman, and his wife, Cleicha, a Peruvian Highlands Shaman.
-They helped me to finally arrive home, and to understand that we are all potential shamans.
-I still miss Ipu’s late night phone calls and laughter filled encouragement.
-These marvelous human beings taught me so that I might be truly useful to others, and insisted we must all do work, even in the face of prejudice and threat.
+I am profoundly indebted to, and grateful for, these teachers, some living and some who have passed into spirit.
+I often think about the late Dr. Bernardo Peixoto (Ipu), an Amazonian shaman, and his wife, Cleicha, a Peruvian Highlands Shaman, who helped me understand that we are all shamans.
+They taught me so that I might be truly useful to others, and insisted we must all do work, even in the face of prejudice and threat.
 Ipu and Cleicha served their communities under the most threatening of circumstances, and remain bright lights for freedom and resistance to oppression, wonderful human beings who risked much for the good of many.
-I am also grateful to the other shamans from many traditions, many who have passed into spirit, who freely shared their wisdom and knowledge with me over the years.
+I miss Ipu’s late night phone calls and laughter filled encouragement.

 I do not use Ayahuasca in my work.

 Journeywork: In which one learns to travel into alternative realities to seek guidance and aid.

 Extractions: Removing invasive energies from the energy body.

 Curanderismo: The traditional healing arts of the Southwestern U.S. and Latin America.

 Wisdom Talks: Opportunities to think together about the wisdom teachings of many traditions.

 Soul Retrieval: The recovery of lost parts of Self.

 Ceremony: Structured ritual that evokes our connection with spirit, or invites friends, family, and community to honor one’s healing journey.